Policy Engagements and Blogs

 There is the corpus of this prodigious economist, scholar and an Indologist.
 While Bibek was a Research Professor at Centre for Policy Research during 2007 and 2014, he translated the Mahabharata into English in 10 volumes.
 It may be weird for a policy think-tank and an economist to indulge in Indology, but in neither case it was not the first instance of dipping into India’s ancient wisdom, nor in the case of CPR the last instance.
 Bibek spent the later three decades of his life translating other Sanskrit holy texts, including The Bhagavad Gita, while continuing with his policy work as well as popular writing.

-Even after he left CPR to work for the government, he continued to guide the Centre and promote its reputation as a think-tank that stood by its highest ideals as well as its commitment to national interest.
+Even after he left CPR to work for the government, he continued to guide the Centre and promote its reputation as a think-tank that stood by its highest ideals.
 Despite the insidious narratives whirling around CPR for the past two years that its stewardship of its finances was not above board; that its commitment to national interest and common good was questionable, and what have you, Bibek continued to repose his faith in the Centre.

 For once, Bibek disappointed us.
 RIP, Bibek.